LatridellActiveX/Medorium-Roster/api/README.md

 ## `POST /auth/register?accessCode=${accessCode}`

-Registers user if name is not in use
+Registers user if name is not in use and accessCode is valid.
-(and the accessCode is valid)
+Automatically signs in the user.

 ### Body